Plans (album): Commercial performance

 Expectations for the band's major-label move were high, with the group viewed as poised for a major breakthrough.
 Plans was properly announced in July 2005.
 Barsuk remained involved in the band, with the label's logo appearing on the back cover of Plans, and the label retaining the rights to release it on vinyl.
 The band suggested that fans download the record for free.

 The group issued "Soul Meets Body" in advance of the album as its lead single, streaming on their website.
 It was worked at U.S. radio that September.
 The album arrived after a heavy marketing campaign, including a pre-order push and increased storefront positioning.
 Plans was released to independent record stores prior to its worldwide debut, making its bow on August 23.
 That same day, the album became available for streaming exclusively on MTVU.com, MTV's website targeting college students, for one week.
 Its general retail and digital releases followed on August 30.
 "Soul Meets Body" represented the band's biggest radio hit at that time.
 "Crooked Teeth" began promotion that December.
 The album was a favorite among music directors for film and TV; virtually every song from Plans was synced.

 Plans became the band's first top-10 album, peaking at number four on the Billboard 200 and moving 90,000 copies in its first sales week.
 Death Cab was one of the first indie rock bands to score a top five album in the U.S.; prior to this, only Bright Eyes' I'm Wide Awake, It's Morning had hit the top ten.
 In all, the set spent fifty weeks on the chart, never selling less than 1,000 copies in a week in the first three years of release.
-By 2008, it was certified platinum; it has logged 1.2 million copies domestically sold as of 2015.
+By 2008, it was certified platinum by the RIAA; it has logged 1.2 million copies domestically sold as of 2015.
 Prior to this, the band's entire Barsuk output had grossed 1.1 million combined.